TanStack/table/docs/api.md

   - **Required**
   - This function is used to resolve any props needed for your table wrapper.
   - Custom props may be passed. **NOTE: Custom props will override built-in table props, so be careful!**
+- `getTableBodyProps: Function(?props)`
+  - **Required**
+  - This function is used to resolve any props needed for your table body wrapper.
+  - Custom props may be passed. **NOTE: Custom props will override built-in table body props, so be careful!**
 - `prepareRow: Function(Row)`
   - **Required**
   - This function is responsible for lazily preparing a row for rendering.
 Any row that you intend to render in your table needs to be passed to this function **before every render**.